giuliodondi/kOS-Shuttle_OPS1/README.md

 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter

 Make sure the vessel staging is as follows (from the bottom stage upwards) :
-- SSMEs and RCS staging toggles (required for abort fuel dump to work correctly)
+- SSMEs and RCS staging toggles (required for aborts and MECO attiude control)
 - SRBs and any launch clamps / platform
 - SRB decouplers and separation motors (both nosecone and skirt)
 - External tank separation and OMS engines